Generalized linear models with spatial dependence and a functional covariate: Concluding Remarks

 \section{Concluding Remarks}

-We have developed a generalized linear model with a scalar response and a functional predictor that incorporates spatial dependence.
+We have developed a generalized linear model with a functional predictor and a scalar response, where spatial dependence originates from the response variable.
+Our work bridges the two important domains in Statistics, spatial statistics and functional regression, which represent a novel area of research.
 Being able to account for such dependence improves the estimation of the regression parameter function, the usual focus of inference in regressions with functional covariates.
-The presence of the functional covariate process does not seem to degrade the estimation of the spatial structure in at least binary response variables.
-We have provided results that allow inference under the asymptotic context of a repeating lattice, and those results appear to be applicable under a fairly modest number of repetitions of the data situation ($20$ in our simulations).
-We can apply this model for practical applications with real-world data, such as analyzing the relationship between precipitation and flooding events, or between soil moisture levels and crop yields.
-However, having actual replications of a spatial problem may be less common than the alternative in which one must conduct an analysis using only one observed spatial field.
-We might conjecture that results similar to those presented here exist for the asymptotic context of an expanding lattice under strong mixing conditions on the spatial process, but any such results remain to be formally demonstrated.
+The presence of the functional covariate process does not seem to degrade the estimation of spatial structure, at least for binary response variables.
+We have provided solid theoretical results that allow inference under the asymptotic context of a repeating lattice, and those results appear to be applicable under a fairly modest number of repetitions of the data situation ($20$ in our simulations) as demonstrated in the numerical studies.

-Any number of potential extensions of this work are potentially of interest.
-Models that incorporate more complex spatial dependence such as directional or covariate-dependent spatial structure are a natural topic to consider.
-In this work, we used the AIC based truncation criterion of \cite{MS05} for the selection of the number of basis functions to retain relative to the functional covariates.
-A number of other criteria for making this modeling decision are available, and the effect of the rule chosen on overall performance of estimation and inference procedures is an area for further investigation.
-Finally, we placed spatial dependence on the responses, conditional on the covariate process.
-It is possible one might encounter situations in which the functional covariate processes themselves exhibit spatial structure, either instead of or in addition to inherent spatial behavior in the response process, and this remains an area for future investigation.